Wildness

 Wildness, in its literal sense, is the quality of being wild or untamed.
-Beyond this, it has been defined as a quality produced in nature, as that which emerges from a forest, and as a level of achievement in nature.
-More recently, it has been defined as "a quality of interactive processing between organism and nature where the realities of base natures are met, allowing the construction of durable systems".
-A wilderness is a place where wildness occurs.
+Beyond this, it has been defined as a quality produced in nature and that which is not domesticated.
+More recently, it has been defined as "a quality of interactive processing between organism and nature where the realities of base natures are met, allowing the construction of durable systems" and "the autonomous ecological influences of nonhuman organisms."